 Certified gas gaskets - O-rings and flat

-Certified gas gaskets are designed for tight connection between surfaces or joints.
-The gasket prevents gas leaks where two edges meet.
-The gas O-ring must meet safety standards regarding the type of material, its durability and design.
+Gas seals are certified for sealing connections between surfaces or joints.
+The seal prevents gas leaks in places where two edges come into contact.
+A gas O-ring must meet safety standards regarding the type of material, its durability, and construction.

 What material are gas O-rings made of?

-Gas seals are made of vulcanized rubber materials such as: NBR, HNBR, FKM, VMQ (Silicone).
-A gas leak can lead to catastrophic consequences, therefore, during production, gaskets are tested, among others in terms of resistance to aging.What are the properties of gas seals?
+Gas seals are made from vulcanized rubber materials such as: NBR, HNBR, FKM, VMQ (Silicone).
+Gas leaks can lead to catastrophic consequences, so during production, seals are tested for resistance to aging among other factors.

-Gas is a flammable medium, therefore gas-certified flat gaskets must meet high safety standards.
-A gas leak can cause an explosion, fire, poisoning and downtime in many industries.
-The seals must be durable and wear-resistant.
-O-rings, depending on the mixture they are made of, are resistant to acids and bases, chemicals, UV radiation, oxygen and water.
-These properties guarantee the durability of gas installations.
-Seals made of FKM-based elastomers have excellent anti-corrosion properties, which significantly extends their service life.
-Seals made of FKM-based elastomers have excellent anti-corrosion properties, which significantly extends their service life.
-They provide an adequate seal between the regulator and the gas cylinder, preventing any potential leakage of this substance.
+Gas is a flammable medium, so certified flat gas seals must meet demanding safety standards.
+Gas leaks can cause explosions, fires, poisoning, and disruptions in various industries.
+Seals must be durable and resistant to wear.
+O-rings, depending on the composition they are made of, exhibit resistance to acids, bases, chemicals, UV radiation, oxygen, water.
+These properties ensure the durability of gas installations.
+Seals made of FKM-based elastomers have excellent anti-corrosion properties, significantly extending their lifespan.
+Gas seals are resistant to stretching and elongation, as well as resistant to deformation under compression.
+They provide proper sealing between the regulator and the gas cylinder, preventing potential leaks of this substance.

 Rubber seals for gas installations

-These gaskets are responsible for the tightness of the connections.
-The home gas installation uses:- high-methane gas
+These seals are responsible for the tightness of connections in household gas installations using:- high-methane gas

 - high-methane natural gas